J-Rios/markdown-pandoc-workbench/manual_example/002_introduction.md

 ## Emojis

-Emojis can also be used 😀👍
+Emojis can also be used for html
 Check: <https://emojipedia.org>

 ## Footnotes